 Affiliation

 UNC Project Vietnam site in Hanoi has been operational since 2001.
 UNC has invested in enhanced local clinical, laboratory, and pharmacy capacity to meet international QA standards for conducting investigational drug trials in Vietnam.
-UNC has established Memorandums of Understanding (MOUs) with the 198 Hospital, Hanoi Medical University (HMU), Vietnam Authority for AIDS control, and Bach Mai Hospital.
-UNC has two main research sites in Hanoi: Hanoi Medical University and National Lung Hospital.
-Our primary partners for all research and training activities are governmental institutions within the Ministry of Health (MOH), including the Vietnam Authority of HIV/AIDS Control (VAAC), the primary agency responsible for overseeing and implementing HIV-related programs and policy in Vietnam.
+UNC has two main research sites in Hanoi: Hanoi Medical University and the National Lung Hospital.
+Our primary partners for all research and training activities are governmental institutions within the Ministry of Health (MOH), including the Vietnam Authority of HIV/AIDS Control (VAAC), the primary agency responsible for overseeing and implementing HIV-related programs and policy in Vietnam, and Hanoi Medical University.
+UNC has established Memorandums of Understanding (MOUs) with the VAAC, the 198 Hospital, Hanoi Medical University, Hanoi Medical University Hospital, the National Lung Hospital, and Bach Mai Hospital.
 Our success over the years has been based on transparency with the VAAC and the alignment of our activities with Vietnam’s research priorities.
-Our strong research collaborations and infrastructure position the Vietnam site well to access at risk populations with and without HIV, including people who inject drugs, men who have sex with men, transgender women, HBV-infected individuals, and TB patients, as well as access to HIV-infected individuals at ART clinics.
+Our strong research collaborations and infrastructure position the Vietnam site well to access at risk populations with and without HIV, including people who inject drugs, men who have sex with men, , Hepatitis B and C virus (HBV, HCV)-infected individuals, and tuberculosis (TB) patients, as well as access to people with HIV at anti-retroviral therapy (ART) clinics.

 Fellows would be expected to work with U.S. and Vietnam based mentor groups to develop an independent research project that could be integrated into one of the following projects or in a new area of interest: